 Custody cases become more complicated if parents live in different states.
 Courts face a unique challenge in interstate child custody disputes.
 These custody cases in Texas can become longer and involve numerous legal hoops that require navigation.

 Judges in these cases must determine which state holds primary jurisdiction.
-They also navigate the rules surrounding travel for visitation as well as determining where a child will attend school.
+They also navigate the rules surrounding travel for visitation and determine where a child will attend school.
 This can be one of the issues involving a considerable time investment to reach a final custody order.

 Court Backlog